 Residents rotate through the WPIC psychiatric emergency room, the Diagnostic Evaluation Center (DEC), for three blocks and continue to take overnight call in the DEC throughout their second year.
 The free standing DEC, separate from the medical Emergency Department at UPMC, provides psychiatric evaluation, brief counseling and crisis intervention, routine pharmacologic management, referrals for acute inpatient hospitalization, partial day programs, and outpatient clinics.
 During the evenings, the residents are the primary medical doctors in the DEC, working with a directly supervising attending, "in house".
 Child attending supervision is available by phone as needed.

-A three block rotation in substance-related disorders and anxiety disorders is divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System, and a total of two blocks rotating at WPIC on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.
+The remaining three blocks are divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System, and a total of two blocks rotating at WPIC on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.

-The formal weekly teaching curriculum during PGY1 provides a fundamental psychiatric knowledge base upon which subsequent training and education will build.
+The formal weekly teaching curriculum during the psychiatry rotations in PGY1 provides a fundamental psychiatric knowledge base upon which subsequent training and education will build.
 The curriculum includes lectures, seminars, case conference, grand rounds and workshops.
 These programs are directed and taught by faculty, many of whom are renowned experts in their fields.

-The second year of residency training provides a core set of experiences covering the scope of inpatient psychiatry, including clinical rotations in adult, child, geriatric, and consultation and liaison (C/L) psychiatry services.
+The second year of residency training provides a core set of experiences covering the scope of inpatient psychiatry, including clinical rotations in general adult, child, geriatric, and consultation and liaison (C/L) psychiatry services.
 The weekly teaching sessions are closely integrated with these clinical experiences.
-In addition, residents begin psychotherapy training with patient assignments and individual supervision in the middle of PGY2.
+In addition, residents begin psychotherapy training with patient assignments and individual and group supervision by the middle of PGY2.
 At the end of the second year, residents can competently diagnose and treat a wide variety of common psychiatric disorders.

 Residents in the General Psychiatry Program spend 10 to 11 weeks in four specialty inpatient services, reflecting four broad areas in clinical psychiatry.
 Each inpatient service has "teaching teams", with one resident supervised by one attending.
 Residents carry no more than eight patients at any given time.
-On each service, residents work closely with the supervising attending and the treatment team, comprising nurses, social workers, and other clinicians.
+On each service, residents work closely with the supervising attending and the multidisciplinary treatment team, comprising nurses, social workers, and other clinicians.
 Residents are given increasing independence in managing the assigned patients with time.
-Onsite medical coverage and specialty consultations are available through Presbyterian Hospital, which is physically connected to WPIC by an indoor tunnel.
+In addition to general medical and pediatric coverage from the Medical Care of the Psychiatric Patient team, onsite medical coverage and specialty consultations are available through Presbyterian Hospital, which is physically connected to WPIC by an indoor tunnel.
 Residents continue to take overnight call at WPIC throughout their second year, except while on C/L rotation.

-The consultation and liaison (C/L) psychiatry service provides psychiatric consultation to all units (medical, surgical, transplant, intensive care units, oncology, obstetrics, gynecologic, etc.).
+The consultation and liaison (C/L) psychiatry service provides psychiatric consultation to all units (medical, surgical, transplant, intensive care units, oncology, obstetrics, gynecology, etc.) at the UPMC Presbyterian and UPMC Montefiore hospitals, and Magee Women's Hospital.
 Residents are assigned patients for consultation and, under supervision, are expected to provide a set of management recommendations and follow these patients for the duration of the hospital stay.
 Lectures and seminars on C/L topics are conducted daily.
 Residents on this service are exempt from call at WPIC.
 Instead, they provide evening and weekend coverage to the C/L service from home, coming in as necessary and on weekends or holidays.

 |Rotations (10- to 11-week blocks)|